IBMPredictiveAnalytics/TWCo_Document/twc extension trouble shoot.md

 	Please fetch latest extension from #1 link or confirm with stream owner for correct version.

 ##Part 2, Configuration
 ###1.
-Where can I get TWC API key
+Where can I get a trial API key for TWCo extensions?
 	Send an email to ibmwx@us.ibm.com requesting a Demo / Trial API key for The Weather Company extensions in SPSS.

 ###2.
-Different between TWC API key and TWC cleaned historical API key
+What is the difference between a general TWC API key and a TWC Gridded Historical API key?
 	You will receive two API keys for using The Weather Company's extensions within SPSS.

 	The Gridded Historical extension requires a single unique API key.